 ******really for any human CAS (will be elaborated on in later blog posts)

-******since root causes give symptoms, that will give more symptoms, etc., the Prefilled Problem Picture Analysis Map can of course never be fully completed, instead the important part is to fill it with the most common symptoms found in our organisations, since our aim is to fulfil our set of principles.
+*******since root causes give symptoms, that will give more symptoms, etc., the Prefilled Problem Picture Analysis Map can of course never be fully completed, instead the important part is to fill it with the most common symptoms found in our organisations, and we for sure will find all the root causes.

-*******there is not really a proper word for someone that reduces transdisciplinary complexity/ complicatedness, maybe a systems designer is the best one, which then is valid for hardware, software, buildings, bridges, etc., i.e., someone that makes an architecture artifact, where all non-functional requirements on the whole have been taken into account and been divided to the different components of the architecture.
-Generalist or generalising specialist is too vague, since they are more like allrounders, having T-competence, are multi-talented or are multidisciplinary in their knowledge.
-Because, even if you as a craftsman can build a whole house from an architecture artifact, does not mean that you can systems design a house where the result is the drawing of the house.
-Same goes for someone working in Lean production, since even if the person can work in every process in the whole plant does not mean that the person can make a systems design of a car.
-And finally, the same goes also for someone in an agile team, since even though the person no every task inside the agile team, meaning awesome T-competence, does not mean that the person knows how to systems design the whole software system, resulting in an architecture artifact.
+********there is not really a proper word for someone that reduces transdisciplinary complexity/ complicatedness, maybe a systems designer is the best one, since a systems design is needed for all development of new systems; hardware, software, buildings, bridges, etc. I.e., someone that makes an architecture artifact with components and their I/F and needed interactions, where all functional and non-functional requirements on the whole have been taken into account and been divided to the different components of the architecture, recursively, level by level.
+Generalist or generalising specialist is too vague, since they are more like allrounders, having T-competence, are multi-talented or are multidisciplinary in their knowledge of the already existing components in the current architecture.
+Because, even if you as a craftsman can build a whole house from an architecture artifact, does not mean that you can systems design a house where the result is the drawing (architecture artifact) of the house.
+Same goes for someone working in Lean production, since even if persons can work in every process in the whole plant, which means able to mount the car by themselves, does not mean that they can make a systems design of a car.
+And finally, the same goes also for someone in an agile team.
+Since even though the person knows every task inside the agile team, meaning awesome T-competence, does not mean that the person knows how to systems design the whole software system, resulting in an architecture artifact.

 The Deming Institute.
 Quotes by Dr. Deming.
 Link copied 2019-08-07.